 Table of Contents

 Due to the many noises plumbing can make, locating the source of the noise will determine the steps necessary to fix the problem.
 If your water pipes are producing a whistling noise when the water is activated, this is a sign of high water pressure.
 When this occurs, the best thing to do first is to call the water supply company if there is not a water well on your property.

-How to Fix Whistling Noises in Water Pipes
+How to Fix Whistling in Pipes

 A water supplier will be able to to confirm if the water pressure is higher than normal.
 An easy way to eliminate whistling water pipes is to install a water pressure valve.
 Often, the water supply company can install this type of valve, which will reduce the water pressure and eliminate the whistling and hissing noises of behind your walls and ceiling.

 If you notice a knocking sound when you use your sink or shower, this is a sign of severe pressure build-up in your water pipes.
 Once the pressure becomes too high, the pipes will absorb the pressure and start to move.
 An excess amount of pressure can cause your water pipes to bump into other surrounding materials beneath your floors or behind your drywalls.
-Depending on what the pipes are hitting, you will notice a knocking, banging, or hammering noise in your household.
-To avoid the negative consequences of water damage, it’s important to immediately call a certified plumber in your area to the knocking noises.
+Depending on what the water pipes are hitting, you will notice a knocking, banging, or hammering noise in your household.
+To avoid the negative consequences of water damage, it’s important to immediately call a certified plumber in your area to diagnose and fix the knocking noises.

-How to Fix Knocking & Banging Pipes
+How to Fix Knocking & Banging Water Pipes

 Although faulty water pipes are the most common cause of plumbing sounds, other types of issues that can produce noises include faulty faucets, broken toilet fill valves, and drain blockages.
 If chattering and screeching are present when water is turned on, the internal parts of a faucet may be faulty.
 A convenient way to fix this issue is to call an honest and licensed plumber to replace your bathroom or kitchen sink.